Skip to main content

 Use a magic eraser on the oven window

 That window certainly gets grimy, and a regular window cleaner doesn’t always cut it.
-To get your oven’s window clean and transparent, use a damp magic eraser.
+To get your oven’s window clean and transparent, use a handy Magic Eraser.
+Just dampen it and scrub!

 Use a butter knife to clean outer crevices